zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Chiu says, “I’m not about to leave you here all by yourself .”
 I’m not going to let you be by yourself, I’m going to stay with you.
 Sarah says, “Why?
 Do you feel sorry for me?”
 Do you have sympathy for me?
 Do you feel  badly because I am experiencing something difficult or painful?
 Chiu says, “ Yes, I always feel sorry for the physically challenged.”
 This is a joke.
 “To be ph ysically challenged” means that your body is not able to do what other bodie s can do because of

   some injury or perhaps you were born with a certain di sease or illness.
 “Physically challenged” is a term that is fairly new; you wi ll also hear people talk about “physical disabilities,” that means something simila r.
 The older term for that would be “handicapped,” which is still used.
-Peop le talk about the handicapped parking spaces; these are special spaces that ar e supposed to be used only for people who have some physical disability – who  are physically challenged in some way.
+Peop le talk about the handicapped parking spaces; these are special spaces that are supposed to be used only for people who have some physical disability – who  are physically challenged in some way.

 Sarah says, “Oh, yeah?
 Better physically challenged than me ntally challenged!”
 She says, “Oh, yeah?” meaning “you think so?”
 Usually we use that expression when you’re angry with someone or you’re about to repl y to someone’s insult.
 She replies to Chiu’s insult – Chiu’s joke by saying, “Bett er physically challenged than mentally challenged,” meaning it is better to be physically challenged – to have a physical disability than to be mentally challenged.
 “Mentally challenged” is someone who has some sort of mental illness, someone wh o has a medical condition that prevents them from being able to think properly.
 Once again, this is a more modern, more recent term.
 It’s probably used more now as a joke than as an actual description.
 Somebody says, “Why did you do such a stupid thing, are you mentally challenged?” meaning do you have some sor t of intellectual problem.
 It can be use, basically, to say that someone is d umb, but the more technical meaning is someone who would have a mental il lness or something that makes them unable to be able to reason and think as a normal human being would be able to do.